The Church of Jesus Christ of Latter-day Saints in Ireland: Republic of Ireland

 Missionaries were not present in the Republic of Ireland when the Irish mission was formed in 1962.
 Missionary efforts began again when six missionaries were sent to Dublin.
 During that year, small branches were created in Limerick and Cork, although the missionaries did not hold their first baptism until December 1963.
-Mission president Covey was able to meet with the president of Ireland and former taoiseach, Éamon de Valera, in 1964.
+Mission President Steven Covey was able to meet with the president of Ireland and former Taoiseach, Éamon de Valera, in 1964.
 De Valera had visited Salt Lake City as a young boy and, therefore, listened to the Coveys discuss principles of Mormonism during their visit.

 Church status today

-As of December 2011, the Church of Jesus Christ of Latter-day Saints (the largest Latter Day Saint denomination) claims 2,915 members in the Republic of Ireland.
-This is contradicted by the 2006 and 2011 censuses which show, respectively, 1237 and 1284 people self-reporting as Latter-day Saints in the Republic.
+As of December 2011, the Church of Jesus Christ of Latter-day Saints (the largest Latter Day Saint denomination) reports to have 2,915 members in the Republic of Ireland.
+This differs from the 2006 and 2011 censuses which show, respectively, 1237 and 1284 people self-reporting as Latter-day Saints in the Republic.
 LDS Church membership statistics are typically different from attendance and self-reporting statistics mainly because the LDS Church does not remove an individual's name from its membership rolls based on inactivity in the church.

 As of October 2016, there are 13 congregations in the Republic of Ireland.
 As of December 2011, there were 11 congregations in Northern Ireland.
 Well-known Irish Latter day Saints include Charles Albert Callis, who was a member of the Quorum of the Twelve Apostles, and Robert Sands, who was the fifth conductor of the Mormon Tabernacle Choir.

-Membership

-Despite the bulk of the Irish population living in the Republic, most Irish LDS live in Northern Ireland.

-Stakes & District
+Congregations

+On Sunday 5th of May 2024, a Special Conference attended by Elder Mark G. Stewart was held in the Finglas Chapel, Dublin.
+Members of the Church in the Dublin Stake and Limerick District were invited.
+The subject of the Conference was the merging of the Stake and District to form the Dublin Ireland Stake, which would cover the entire Republic of Ireland.
+Involved in this merge was the reunification of Terenure Wards 1 and 2 into Terenure Ward, and the turning of the Limerick Branch and Cork Branch into the Limerick Ward and Cork Ward.

-As of February 2023, Ireland had the following stakes and congregations in Ireland.
+As of May 2024, Ireland and Northern Ireland had the following congregations:

-All congregations in a district are considered branches, regardless of size.